|

-the U.S. Jaycees to launch what was ultimately to
+to launch what was ultimately to become the nation’s

-roots program has taught more than 10 million young
+program has taught more than 10 million young boys

-boys and girls the fundamentals of safe gun handling
+and girls the fundamentals of safe gun handling and

 Today the concept has expanded to